StrangeJay/AWS_CICD/journal.md

 ![](img/cb16.png)

 - Scroll down to the 'Artifacts' section.
-Under 'Type', select **Amazon S3** from the available options.
+Under 'Type', select **Amazon S3**⑯ from the available options.

 ![](img/cb17.png)

 - Click in the 'Bucket name' field.
-A dropdown menu will appear; select the **bucket** you created earlier from that list.
+A dropdown menu will appear; select the **bucket**⑰ you created earlier from that list.

 ![](img/cb18.png)

-- "Enter a **Group name** and a **Stream name prefix** for your CloudWatch logs.
-Once you've done this, click the **Create build project** button.
+- "Enter a **Group name**⑱ and a **Stream name prefix**⑲ for your CloudWatch logs.
+Once you've done this, click the **Create build project**⑳ button.

 ![](img/cb19.png)

-- Now that your project is created, click the **Start build** button to begin the build process.
+- Now that your project is created, click the **Start build**㉑ button to begin the build process.

 ![](img/cb20.png)